adamnmartinez/cse115a/README.md

 SECRET_KEY = <YOUR ENCRYPTION KEY>
 ```

-To start the backend server, run `npm start` in the backend directory

-In a new tab, move into the `PinPoint` directory within `frontend`.

-In the `server.tsx` file, change the HOST variable to the URL of your backend server.
-If you are running the frontend deployment on the same machine as the server, you can use `localhost` with the port for your server.
+In the "frontend" directory within the `server.tsx` file, you must change the HOST variable to the address of your server.

-Run `npx expo start` to start the mobile deployment.
-- Try `npx expo start --tunnel` if the standard connection fails to connect.

-Scan the QR code generated in your console with your mobile device to connect to the development build.
+To start the backend server, run `npm start` in the backend directory.